 What do you do today?

-I’m a reading group leader, and the head of sales and marketing in the Warrior School - I’m also a full-time student.
-Outside Warrior School, I lead an investment fund.
+I’m a reading group leader, and the head of sales and marketing in the .Cocoonity School - I’m also a full-time student.
+Outside the school, I lead an investment fund.
 Cocoon Ventures and do mentoring in.
 Cocoon Program.

 Today almost all my work-life roles and responsibilities help me forward on my path of self-discovery.
 One of my callings in life is supporting other people on their journey to wherever they need to go.
 I do that by leading a reading group about Toltec teachings, mentoring startup founders to align their purpose with their company’s vision, and investing in companies with founders interested in self-hacking.

 I have 2 daughters and a wife.
 At home I have claimed the head of the family role, which to me means that I’m a role model to my family, I take responsibility for values, traditions, and symbols in our everyday life, and I provide a lead in terms of family goals and vision.

 When I started my first company, I thought that I had to give everything to that company, so I did, for years.
 Until there was nothing more to give, and I ended up in the ER with extreme chest pains and panic attacks, followed by a total burnout.
 So, I started to look for answers that traditional medicine could not give me.
 That led me to the path of self-discovery, I met Rein Lemberpuu, joined the .Cocoon program (back then as a client), and the rest is already history.